react-navigation/react-navigation.github.io/docs/tab-navigator.md

 - `swipeEnabled` - Whether to allow swiping between tabs.
 - `animationEnabled` - Whether to animate when changing tabs.
 - `configureTransition` - a function that, given `currentTransitionProps` and `nextTransitionProps`, returns a configuration object that describes the animation between tabs.
-- `lazy` - Whether to lazily render tabs as needed as opposed to rendering them upfront.
 - `initialLayout` - Optional object containing the initial `height` and `width`, can be passed to prevent the one frame delay in [react-native-tab-view](https://github.com/react-native-community/react-native-tab-view#avoid-one-frame-delay) rendering.
 - `tabBarOptions` - Configure the tab bar, see below.